Vibecodr basics

 The same vibe can be reopened from discovery and creator surfaces.

-It stays legible as a social object while remaining runnable when someone actually opens it.
+It stays easy to recognize as the same project while still being fully runnable when someone opens it.

 The full-screen player is where the vibe gets room to breathe.